-Disease Iron TIBC/Transferrin UIBC Ferritin Iron Deficiency Low High High Low Low Hemochromatosis High Low Low High High Chronic Illness Low Low Low/Normal Low Normal/High Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal
+Disease Iron TIBC/Transferrin UIBC Ferritin Iron Deficiency Low High High Low Low Hemochromatosis/Hemosiderosis High Low Low High High Chronic Illness Low Low/Normal Low/Normal Low/Normal High/Normal Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal

 Is there anything else I should know?

-Recent consumption of iron-rich foods or iron pills can affect test results, as can recent blood transfusions.
-Alcohol and drugs, such as oral contraceptives and methotrexate, can increase iron test levels, while testosterone, large doses of aspirin, metformin, and ACTH (adrenocorticotropic hormone) can decrease them.
+Recent consumption of iron-rich foods or iron supplements can affect test results, as can recent blood transfusions.

-Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of hemoglobin within the RBCs, the end-stage of iron deficiency.
-It typically takes several weeks after iron stores are depleted for the hemoglobin level to decrease, resulting in reduced production of RBCs.
-There are few symptoms seen in the early stages of iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, ongoing weakness, pallor, and fatigue can develop.
+Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs), hemoglobin and hematocrit caused by not having enough stored iron (there are many other causes of anemia).
+It typically takes several weeks after iron stores are depleted for the hemoglobin level to decrease and production of RBCs to be affected and for anemia to develop.
+There usually are few symptoms seen in the early stages of iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, ongoing weakness, pallor, and fatigue can eventually develop.

 Who needs iron supplements?

 The people who typically need iron supplements are pregnant women and those with documented iron deficiency.
-People should not take iron supplements before talking to their doctor as excess iron can cause chronic iron overload.
+People should not take iron supplements before talking to their healthcare practitioner as excess iron can cause chronic iron overload.
 An overdose of iron pills can be toxic, especially to children.

 Does anemia due to iron deficiency happen quickly or does it take a long time?

 Iron deficiency anemia comes on gradually.
-When your rate of iron loss exceeds the amount of iron you absorb from the gut, iron stores are slowly used up.
+When your rate of iron loss exceeds the amount of iron you absorb from the foods you eat or supplements, iron stores are slowly used up.
 At this stage, ferritin will be low, but serum iron and TIBC are usually normal and there is no anemia.
 As the iron deficiency worsens, serum iron levels fall, TIBC and transferrin rise, and anemia starts to develop.
 With prolonged or severe iron deficiency, the red cells become small and pale due to decreased hemoglobin levels.
-Reticulocyte production decreases, except following iron therapy.
+Reticulocyte count also decreases.